ShivgunGaming/Mystical-Ordinals/README.md

 We aim to transend time by preserving the art of Irezumi on the Bitcoin Blockchain forever!

-# ` Information `
+# ` Discord `

-We currently have a discord server, where you can connect with founders, artists and community members!
+We currently have a discord server, where you can connect with founders, artists and community members: https://discord.gg/W8kj59XM

+# ` Website `

 We also have the MO website.
 The website is here to tell the story: https://mystical-ordinals.vercel.app/

+# ` Twitter `

+We also have a Twitter page where we are going to be making regular tweets: https://twitter.com/mysticalordinal

+# ` The MO Art `

 We then have the art itself!
 We use a unique style of art called Irezumi!